RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/30-AMS.md

 ## Chapter 6

 <sup>1</sup> Woe to them [that are] at ease in Zion, and trust in the mountain of Samaria, [which are] named chief of the nations, to whom the house of Israel came!
-<sup>2</sup> Pass ye unto Calneh, and see; and from thence go ye to Hamath the great : then go down to Gath of the Philistines: [be they] better than these kingdoms? or their border greater than your border?
+<sup>2</sup> Pass ye unto Calneh, and see; and from thence go ye to Hamath the great: then go down to Gath of the Philistines: [be they] better than these kingdoms? or their border greater than your border?
 <sup>3</sup> Ye that put far away the evil day, and cause the seat of violence to come near;
 <sup>4</sup> That lie upon beds of ivory, and stretch themselves upon their couches, and eat the lambs out of the flock, and the calves out of the midst of the stall;
 <sup>5</sup> That chant to the sound of the viol, [and] invent to themselves instruments of musick, like David;